simongranger/yi_appium_caps_util/README.md

 ### udid ###
 udid will be updated using `idevice_id -l`
 ### youiEngineAppAddress ###
-youiEngineAppAddress will be updated using `getIP.app`
+youiEngineAppAddress will be updated using `getiOSIP.app`

 # How to Use #